-- 1) Possess a broad foundation in the fundamentals and current topics in either materials or biomaterials science and engineering, as well as an in-depth understanding of their chosen research topic area. - 2) Communicate both fundamental concepts and details of their own research effectively, both in written and oral form, including in a classroom setting to expert and non-expert audiences. - 3) Understand and promulgate the importance of research and professional ethics, and maintaining the trust of governmental and non-governmental scientific organizations, professional colleagues, and the public.
+- 1) Core Knowledge Possess a broad foundation in the fundamentals and current topics in materials and/or biomaterials science and engineering, as well as an indepth understanding of their chosen research topic area. - 2) Communication Skills Communicate both fundamental concepts and details of their own research effectively, both in written and oral form, including in a classroom setting to expert and non-expert audiences. - 3) Professional Ethics Understand and promulgate the importance of research and professional ethics, and maintaining the trust of governmental and non-governmental scientific organizations, professional colleagues, and the public.

-b) Course Requirements - Core and Electives (30 units)
+2.2.2 Course Requirements - Core and Electives (24 units)